Books for Teachers

 Teachers are socialized into this paradigm during their bachelors and masters degree programs.
 They are taught to believe that, just as physicians apply the latest medical research to the treatment of patients, they should apply the latest educational research findings in their classrooms.

 Many dedicated and creative veteran teachers express resentment toward this paradigm and these books.
-In my graduate classes they say things like, “I wish the researchers would come into my classroom.
+In my graduate classes they say, “I wish the researchers would come into my classroom.
 Then they would see how it is in the real world.
 Their theories say we should do this and do that, but they have forgotten what it is really like.”
-Comments like these reflect the resentment teachers feel toward researchers (Sarason, 1990; Goodson, 1993).
+Many teachers resent researchers and their findings (Sarason, 1990; Goodson, 1993).

 Education books for professors and policymakers

-If these books are an insult to teachers, who is their audience?
-They are written for professors and policymakers whose interests are served by the social science improvement paradigm.
+If these books are an insult to teachers, who are they for?
+They are written for professors and policymakers whose interests are served by the research as foundation metaphor.
 Professors earn tenure and academic reputations by conducting research and publishing findings (Sarason, 1990; Goodson, 1993).
 And politicians cite research findings to give their politics a veneer of science.
 Educational research findings are the perfect cover for political decisions that are neither scientific nor educational.
-Research has been designed and conducted to find support for many political positions, and politicians use the ones they like to appear knowledgeable about improving education.
+Research can be designed and conducted to find support for any political positions, and politicians use the ones they like to appear knowledgeable about improving education.

-It is time to expose the social science improvement paradigm as a hoax on K-12 teachers once again.
+It is time to expose this metaphor as a hoax on K-12 teachers.
 Past challenges (Bates, 1984; Greenfield, 1986; MacIntyre, 1981) didn’t reach teachers because they were argued in dense, academic language.
-The following section uses plain language to explain why social science findings don’t improve education and why they are an insult to the art of teaching.
+The following section uses plain language to explain why education research findings don’t improve education, and insult the art of teaching.

-The social science improvement paradigm does not improve education
+The “research as foundation” metaphor does not improve education

 In quantitative studies, variables are statistically controlled to isolate the effects on one dependent variable.
 The controls produce theoretical knowledge about what is true, when “all other things are equal.”
 The problem is that, taking quantitative findings out of the theoretical world strips them of what makes them true – being in a situation in which “all other things are equal.”

 Qualitative studies generate a different kind of knowledge.
 They generate researcher interpretations of what may be true in a specific real world situation.
-To decipher the usefulness of this knowledge, teachers must use their judgment, which puts them right where they started before the study was conducted — needing to use judgment to improve student learning.
+To decipher the usefulness of this knowledge in their specific situation, teachers must use judgment, which puts them right where they started before the study was conducted — needing to use judgment to improve student learning.

-Social science research finds what is “effective.”
-But instead of being the gold ring for classroom teachers, “effectiveness” is an empty concept.
+Education research finds what is “effective;” but, instead of being the gold ring for classroom teachers, “effectiveness” is an empty concept.
 It carries only the specific meaning it has in the study — no more, no less.
 Most of the time “effective” means achieving a certain test score threshold.
 For example, “effective” could mean students average one or two more correct answers on a 50-question test.
 Not much “golden” about that.

 Sergiovanni (Brandt, 1992) understood the emptiness of “effectiveness” after presenting findings from a leadership study.
 Throughout the presentation a man kept asking Sergiovanni what he meant by saying something was “effective.”
 Sergiovanni was annoyed by the question, but he gained the following insight: